About the Cinderella Project

 - The Cinderella Project works to remove social barriers and promote inclusiveness and diversity.
 It recognizes outstanding young people who have succeeded in the face of overwhelming odds and boosts their confidence and self esteem through respect and positive mentorship.

-- Students are referred to the Cinderella Project from over 70 schools across Greater Vancouver, the Sea to Sky corridor and the Sunshine Coast.
+- Students are referred to the Cinderella Project from over 70 schools across Greater Vancouver, and the Sea to Sky corridor.
 Referrals also come from students in home school and alternate programs.
 Referrals are made by school counselors, teachers, principals or social services agencies.

 - Students come from diverse cultures and backgrounds, originating from over 116 countries.
 These students are accepted into the Cinderella program based upon existing hardship.